MilesCranmer/PySR/README.md

     - Current most expensive operations:
         - [ ] Calculating the loss function - there is duplicate calculations happening.
         - [x] Declaration of the weights array every iteration
+- [x] Why don't the constants continually change?
+It should optimize them every time the equation appears.
+    - Restart the optimizer to help with this.
+- [x] Add several common unary and binary operators; list these.
 - [x] Try other initial conditions for optimizer
 - [x] Make scaling of changes to constant a hyperparameter
 - [x] Make deletion op join deleted subtree to parent